skimcloud/TradeOracle/README.md

 # Oracle Project

+   12/5/2023: *Note, the current version on the main branch isn't the model that has the 76.72% accuracy and includes the 181 days of daily price data.
+Please go to the historical commits and download the one labeled 'Accuracy @ 76.62%' to run the depreciated model.
+Please wait for the updated model.*

 Oracle is a machine learning model designed to predict the profitability of trades made by BlackBoxStocks member Maria.
 Leveraging historical order entry and exit data from the past three years provided by Maria, this model aims to forecast the success of her trades.

 ## Dataset Sample